 Your required course materials for this class are included in your course fees and are substantially discounted.
-You will be provided instructions on how to access and use these materials the first day of class.
-You will be required to use your McLennan email address, so please make sure you can read and reply to emails via that account.
+Your first assignment will explain how to access and use these materials.
+You will be required to use your McLennan email address, so please make sure you can read and reply to emails in that account.